soyart/notes/pages/Go.md

 					            [16 KB ] -> Managed by stackpool[3]
 					            [32 KB+] -> Managed by stackLarge (Via Page Allocator)
 					  ```
 						- **Predefined Classes:** Go does not dynamically split or merge blocks on the fly to fulfill arbitrary sizes.
-Instead, it rounds every stack request up to the nearest predefined size class [2].
+Instead, it rounds every stack request up to the nearest predefined size class
-						- **No Dynamic Merging:** When a 2KB stack is freed, the runtime does not look at the neighboring 2KB block to instantly merge them into a 4KB block (which is what a buddy allocator does).
-It simply returns the 2KB chunk to the 2KB free pool slot [2].
+						- **No Dynamic Merging:** When a 2KB stack is freed, the runtime does not look at the neighboring 2KB block to instantly merge them into a 4KB block (which is what [[Buddy Block allocation]] does).
+Go simply returns the 2KB chunk to the 2KB free pool slot
 				- When a goroutine finishes and its stack is freed, the stack goes back into the pool
 				- This stack pool allows goroutines to be cheaply made, as new goroutines can just grab memory from this pool
 					- ```